Consultation

 • A short summary of the matter in plain language.

-• The nearest deadline, appointment, or urgent risk if one exists.
+• The nearest deadline, appointment, transfer, or urgent risk if one exists.

 • Your nationality, current location, and whether Turkey is the main or secondary jurisdiction in the file.